 Valencia was intensively explored by Trekkopje Exploration between 1973 and 1977.
 Trekkopje Exploration carried out detailed geophysical surveys, surface mapping and drilled approximately 22,600 m of diamond core drilling (DDH).
-In 1981, a second drilling program of 11 holes of DDH totaling 2,425 m was completed in order to in-fill areas where more information was required.
+In 1981, a second drilling program of 11 holes of

+DDH totaling 2,425 m was completed in order to in-fill areas where more information was required.
 Available documentation regarding the second drilling program is incomplete.
 A further four 100 m of DDH was completed in 1984.
 A feasibility study, completed by Trekkopje Exploration in 1981 did not support economic development and no further work was carried out.

 It is believed that Trekkopje Exploration held the Valencia property until the early 1990s.
 In 1992 the MME changed the country's uranium mining legislation.
 The MME also decided that Gold Field's Prospecting Grant, which contained the Valencia project, was too large.
 The MME suggested a smaller area of 500 ha and included a waiver of any expenditure or work obligation on the condition that Gold Fields submitted a project prospectus, actively promoted third party interest in the project and kept the Government informed on any progress in the matter.
 In late November 1990, the MME approved the extension of the Prospecting Grant for a further two years.
 MDRL 1496, covering a reduced area of 500 ha., was granted to Tsumeb Corporation Limited in November 1994 for a period of five years, which was transferred to Ongopolo Mining Limited in March 2000 and then to Tsumeb Exploration Company in June 2005.
-The mineral deposit retention licence (MDRL 1496) was replaced Wranium (Pty) Limited ("VUL") in November 2007.
+The mineral deposit retention licence (MDRL 1496) was replaced with an exclusive prospecting licence (EPL 1496) on February 20, 2007.
+Tsumeb Exploration Company changed its name to Valencia Uranium (Pty) Limited ("VUL") in November 2007.
 The exclusive prospecting licence (EPL 1496) was converted to a mining licence (ML149) in June 2008.